jakesboles/Boles_et-al_DSS_time-series/README.md

 library(usethis)

 usethis::use_course(
-  'PATH/TO/ZIP/Boles_et-al_DSS_time-series-main.zip')
+  'jakesboles/Boles_et-al_DSS_time-series',
+  destdir = 'PATH/TO/DIRECTORY')
 ```
 This uses the `usethis` package, and it will be installed on your machine if it is not found already.
-Make sure you specify the appropriate file path to the zip file.
+Specify the destination directory appropriately.
+A new folder in the destination directory will be created and the new RStudio session should launch.

 Then, install all version-locked packages:
 ```